 Additional Plan Options:

-- SKU - Define a SKU for the plan (carried into invoices / required for orders)
+SKU - Define an SKU for the plan (carried into invoices / required for orders)

-- Currency - What national currency to make charges in.
+Currency - What national currency to make changes in.

-- Profile Questions - Here you can select which profile questions should be asked when a customer purchases a plan.
-If a customer checks out with more then one plan then the system will group all the questions together.
+Profile Questions - Here, you can select which profile questions should be asked when a customer purchases a plan.
+If a customer checks out with more than one plan, then the system will group all the questions together.

 Note: Promo codes associated with specific plans will only discount that plan's subtotal amount.

-INTEGRATIONS: After you save your plan initially, you might see additional setting appear based on your integrations.
+After you save your plan initially, you might see additional settings appear based on your integrations.

 Please let us know if you have any questions.